-It has stalled because while Governor Phil Murphy made a deal with the Statehouse to move the cannabis bill when there was an impasse, he now objects to the legislation passed December 17th.
+It has stalled.
+Governor Phil Murphy made a deal with the Statehouse to move the cannabis bill when there was an impasse.
+But he now objects to the legislation passed on December 17th.
 Murphy wants a penalty imposed on those under 21 caught with cannabis while legislators object.
 There has been no significant progress on cannabis legalization since January 8th, when a compromise bill fell apart.

 “We’re waiting,” said Council President Sharon Nadrowski.
 “We don’t want to regulate something that hasn’t been signed into law yet.”